While you Might be able to find hula skirts during the summer months at your local dollar store, oftentimes they are chintzy and a little too sheer.

 Fold the Loop Over the jute, like so:

 Bring the Raffia Strands up through the loop, like so:

 Pull the Raffia Tight to make a "knot".
 Repeat until you have created the length of skirt you need.

 You can choose to use all the same color, as in the example above, or you can alternate colors like this:

 You might find that your raffia is rather frazzled looking in appearance from being folded.
 No worries, simply run your skirt under cold water, shape gently with your hands, blot dry with a hand towel and then hang it to dry.
-If you don't want it Perfectly straight, use the above method and then gently "scrunch" the raffia (like you would for long hair!) for a little texture.
+If you don't want it Perfectly straight, use the above method and then gently "scrunch" the raffia (like you would

 When making table skirting, the frazzled look helps hide the table a bit better.